 Worried about a mole?
-Here's how to tell if it could turn into skin cancer
+Here's how to tell if it could turn into cancer

-So, to help look after your health, take this as your reminder to pay special attention to your moles.
-But while it's all well and good saying that, how do you know what you're actually looking out for when checking a mole?
+So, how do you know what you're actually looking out for when checking a mole?

-From what mole changes need keeping a closer eye on to whether or not black moles are okay, the bottom line is that it's important to clue yourself up on the tell-tale signs of what's potentially cancerous and what's not.
-Because after all, this all-important info can be life-saving and help to offer reassurance.
+From which sort of mole changes would benefit from being closely watched, to whether or not black moles are okay, the bottom line is that it's important to clue yourself up on the tell-tale signs of what's potentially cancerous and what's not.
+Because after all, this all-important info can be life-saving (skin cancer that has been caught early has excellent survival rates) and help to offer reassurance.

 To find out more about cancerous moles, including the key things to spot, we spoke to Claire Crilly, skin cancer screening specialist at The MOLE Clinic...